Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 the Passing known file path constants to

-rlocation()
+rlocation() section

 below.

-rlocationpaths
+rlocationpaths example¶

-To illustrate, we'll use a small example project containing a py_binary
+To illustrate, we'll use a small example project containing a py_binary that

-emits information about its runfiles, which are provided by rlocationpaths
+emits information about its runfiles, which are provided by rlocationpaths.

 If you'd like to follow along with the example on your own machine, clone the EngFlow/example repo by running:

-Clone the EngFlow/example repo | |
+| Clone the EngFlow/example repo | |

 Let's examine some of the files from this repo before running the demonstration program.

-First, we define our engflow
+First, we define our engflow module in engflow/MODULE.bazel.
+It depends on

-module from the same git repository, using local_path_override to simulate an
+the frobozz module from the same git repository, using local_path_override to simulate an

 external repository (lines 4 and 5).